Everything You Need to Know About “Act Your Wage”

 Should you go above and beyond at work or should you "act your wage?"

-Somewhere near the crossroads of the start of the pandemic and its related burnout, we added a few work-related buzzwords to the lexicon: The Great Resignation, quiet quitting, career cushioning, and now, “act your wage.”
+Somewhere near the crossroads of the start of the pandemic and its related burnout, we added a few work-related buzzwords to the lexicon: The Great Resignation, rage applying, quiet quitting, career cushioning, and now, “act your wage.”
 Employees are now rethinking their relationship with work—rather than doing more than they’re supposed to in desperate moves to advance their careers, they are “acting their wage.”

 “The pandemic has given many people the opportunity to reflect on the quality of their lives,” explains Dr. Carla Marie Manly, a clinical psychologist.
 “As people moved into ‘hermit mode,’ many discovered that the slower pace was extremely beneficial for their personal lives.
 The experience of working from home or from a beach far away from the office left people wondering, ‘Why am I in the rat race?
 Why am I working so hard to make money for others?’
 For many people, the pandemic provided a stark juxtaposition to the fast-paced life that created burnout and stress.”